Art-Sells/Arells/Build-Notes.md

 - Figure out way to save .JSON info into another very secure section (possibly offline for added security)
 - Delete all Console Logs in LogIn/SignUp/Account/Buy/Sell/Disconnect/VavityContext

-### UserContextWrapped
-- if logged in for more than 5 minutes without use, automatically sign out and take to homepage.

 ### Home/Account
 - Account/Withdraw/Sell/Buy/Transactions/BankAccount/Confirm (if not logged in) Revert To Home